While each app is different in terms of what data it requires and what level of API access it needs, all apps run from an iframe on our app server.

 I use an IP whitelist for my API access, what are your IP addresses?

-You must add all our server's IP addresses.
+You must add all our server's IP addresses:

 Note: using an IP whitelist is not recommended as our IP addresses change from time to time and this will impede the apps from functioning correctly.
 To be notified when our IP addresses change, please add yourself to this mailing list.